 - Interpretation and analyses of the provided quantitative information

 - Mathematical concepts of arithmetic, algebra, geometry, probability and statistics application.

-There are 4 types of questions in the GRE math.
+There are 4 types of questions in the math section.

 1. Multiple-choice Questions with one correct answer